jfkelley/argyle/README.md

 ```
 Same as above, except fails if no arguments are present.

+Note that the order of free arguments is important, and no special "back-tracking" is done; they are matched greedily.
+For example, `repeatedFree[String] and requiredFree[String]` will always fail because `repeatedFree[String]` will consume all unmatched arguments since it is first in the `and`.

 ```scala
 def requiredBranch[A](kvs: (String, Arg[A])*): Arg[A]
 ```
-Allows branching behavior based on the presents of keys in the key-value pairs.
+Allows branching behavior based on the presence of keys in the key-value pairs.
 "Activates" one of the passed args based on which key is present, and parses using that arg.
 For example: `requiredBranch("-a" -> required[String]("--foo"), "-b" -> requiredFree[String])` would parse either "-a --foo hello" or "-b hello".
 Arbitrarily-complex args can be used, including nested branches or anything else.
-Note that the "branching" argument must be present in the args before the arguments parsed within that branch ("--foo hello -a" would not work).
+Note that the "branching" argument must be present in the command line arguments before the arguments parsed within that branch (i.e. "--foo hello -a" would not work).

 ```scala
 def optionalBranch[A](kvs: (String, Arg[A])*): Arg[Option[A]]